InKnowWorks/IKW-GraphEngine/README.md

 # Microsoft Graph Engine: A Semantic and Ontologically-Grounded Evolution

 The Microsoft Graph Engine (GE), originally a product of Microsoft Research, serves as the backbone of multiple production-grade applications at InKnowWorks and RocketUrBiz.
-This repository aims to extend and enhance the Trinity Graph Engine's capabilities, focusing on semantic and ontological dimensions, leveraging Trinity's Distributed Symmetric RPC over TCP/IP for high-throughput, low-latency distributed systems.
+This repository aims to extend and enhance the Trinity Graph Engine's capabilities, focusing on semantic and ontological dimensions.
+It will leverage Trinity's Distributed Symmetric RPC over TCP/IP for high-throughput, low-latency distributed systems.

 # Major Refresh of this Git Repository: